gantry/docs/pages/01.gantry5/04.tutorials/16.using-particle-collections/docs.md

 | ajax        | This field tells Gantry how to display the collection.
 We recommend always setting this to `true`.                                                                                                                          |
 | fields      | This part of the YAML file introduces the fields that will appear in individual collection items' settings.                                                                                                                 |

-Another important note here is that any field you want inside the `fields` portion of the collection needs to start with a `.`.
+Another important note here is that any field you want inside the `fields` portion of the collection needs to start with a period (`.`).
 So instead of calling the field `test` it would be `.test`.

 You can find more information about how to use YAML files in Gantry 5 [in our guide](../../advanced/particle-yaml-field-types).